arjanvaneersel/rust-blockchain/README.md

 # rust-blockchain
-Basic blockchain implementation written in Rust
+A very experimental implementation of a blockchain written in Rust.